doicm/WOFFMRandomizer/README.md

 - **Double Exp and Gil Earned:** This doubles experience and gil earned in all battles.
-- **Increase Battle Speed:** This multiplies the battle speed at setting 3.
+- **Increase Battle Speed:** This multiplies the battle speed at all speed.
 Wait setting recommended.
 - **Double Movement Speed:** This doubles movement speed for both unmounted and mounted.
-WARNING: If you are mounted in Sunken Temple and Castle Exnine, you may fall off the stage.
+WARNING: Use at your own risk.
+If you are mounted in Sunken Temple and Castle Exnine, you may fall off the stage.
 If you do, try to navigate to a platform's z-axis (y-axis?) to get back.
 - **Speed Up Dialogue:** This speeds up the dialogue in the field and battles.
 For field dialogue, voiced dialogue in config must be set to off.
 NOTE: This only works in English.